Lions Park in Waco, Texas circa Summer 2013

 I hope children will be encouraged by how Bonhoeffer followed God, loved others, and found courage and peace in the midst of persecution.

-My greatest hope is to share about our loving Lord Jesus Christ.
+My greatest hope is to share about our loving Lord Jesus Christ the Son of God.
 The Good Shepherd theme is the heart of this book.
 Bonhoeffer was like an obedient sheepdog who followed Jesus the Good Shepherd and stood firm against the evil wolf Hitler.
 Children will remember that our loving Lord Jesus empowers, protects, and calls them to follow Him now on Earth and evermore in Heaven.

 Which books/authors influenced your writing style?